-Marriage at such an early age can impact very heavily upon the psycho-emotional, educational and physical development of girls.
+Marriage at such an early age can impact very heavily upon the psychoemotional, educational and physical development of girls.
 With wedlock generally comes strong family and societal expectations for children.
+Amongst the Rohingya it is apparently commonplace for girls as young as 12 to be married and pregnant.
 Since women in this setting often give birth every year, it is not uncommon to find girls in their late teens expecting a third or fourth child with all that this implies for intense physical strain and loss of educational and social opportunities.

 3.2.
-Service access
+Service Access